carloscastilla - Fotolia

 This tooling is an example of growth in extract, load and transform (ELT) approaches that complement or replace traditional extract, transform and load methods of data preparation.

-"Historically, you would have transformed the data before loading into the data warehouse," said Dylan Baker, principal at London-based DBAnalytics and a user of Stitch software.
+"Historically, you would have transformed the data before loading it into the data warehouse," said Dylan Baker, principal at London-based DBAnalytics and a user of the Stitch software.
 "You did that because storage and compute in the data warehouse were expensive, and you wanted to do that work before the data got there."

 Reduced cost and new tooling for cloud data warehouses now make it more feasible to dump data into the data warehouse for quicker analytical iterations, and tools like Stitch play a role in handling that data more efficiently, Baker said.

 In Baker's practice, the data sources going into the cloud data warehouses are diverse, including Shopify, HubSpot and Salesforce data.
 JSON is a commonly used format, but in-house proprietary formats are also used.